Gellybean/Mathfinder-Bot/README.md

 This command will add or remove a modifier to your current character.
 Some modifiers contain sub-options, such as `BEAST_SHAPE` or any spell that scales with caster level.
 These options generally appear as buttons.

-### **-VAR-**

-usage: /var `action` `var-name` `value`

--:-

-`action`

- - —`Set-Expression`
-   - `var-name` Name of the expression.
-   - `value` Expression to create.

- - —`Set-Row`
-   - `var-name` Row name.
-This will bring up a modal window, where you can make up to 5 expressions.
-The syntax is `LABEL:EXPRESSION`.
-The label is optional—if omitted it will use the expression as the label.

- - —`Set-Grid`
-   - `var-name` Grid name.
-The same as Set-Row except you can specify rows instead of expressions.

- - —`Set-Craft` *EXPERIMENTAL.* This lets you set a mundane item to craft.
-   - `var-name` Item name.
-   - `value` DC to craft.

- - —`List-Stats` Lists all stats for an active character.

- - —`List-Expressions` Lists all expressions for an active character.

- - —`List-Bonus` Lists all bonuses applied to stats.

- - —`List-Row` Lists all saved Rows.
-   - `var-name` *optional.* List a single Row's expressions.

- - —`List-Presets` Lists all weapon presets.

- - —`List-Shapes` Lists all available creature shapes.

- - —`List-Grids` Lists all saved Grids.

- - —`List-Crafts` List all active crafts.

- - —`Remove-Variable` Removes a Stat, Expression, Row, or Grid.
-   - `var-name` The variable name to remove.

 ### **-PRESET-ARMOR-**

 usage: /preset-armor `number-or-name` `enhancement`